balmbees/dynamo-types/readme.md

      - BatchGetFull
         order items follow to keys, fill missing items with "null". return type Promise<Array<Item | null>>
         so keys.length === items.keys always true

+And most importantly, all of those queries regardless of whether it's from index or primary key, strongly typed.
+I mean what's the point of using typescript if not anyway?

 ## Usage
 ```typescript